35 Christmas Eve Traditions That Create Merry Memories

 From hanging stockings and opening one of your holiday gifts to leaving cookies for Santa, Christmas traditions make Christmas Eve a magical night like no other.
 Every family has its own rituals on the night before Christmas.
-Looking to add some Christmas activities to your holiday tradition before the big guy in red makes an appearance?
-We’ve gathered some unique ideas to help you add to your celebration, honor age-old Christmas symbols, and give your kids a memorable December 24.
+Looking to add some new Christmas activities to your family’s holiday tradition before the big guy in red makes an appearance?
+We’ve rounded up some unique Christmas Eve traditions to help you celebrate, honor age-old Christmas symbols and give your kids a memorable Dec.
+24.

 Open a gift

 Don’t open until Christmas?
 Not for the scores of families that like to get a little preview by opening just one gift on Christmas Eve.
-You can designate a specific gift (perhaps Christmasy pajamas) or just pick from under the tree.
-Read on for more specific ways to make the “one gift on Christmas Eve” tradition your own.
+You can designate a specific gift or just pick from under the tree.

 Hang a pickle ornament